miemiy/Devices-docs/surface/considerations-for-surface-and-system-center-configuration-manager.md

 ## Use prestaged media with Surface clients

 If using **prestaged media** for Surface deployments, take extra steps to accommodate UEFI environments requiring multiple partitions.
-Refer to the blog post [How to apply Task Sequence Prestaged Media on multi-partitioned disks](https://techcommunity.microsoft.com/t5/configuration-manager-archive/how-to-apply-task-sequence-prestaged-media-on-multi-partitioned/ba-p/392239).
+To learn more, see [Create prestaged media](/mem/configmgr/osd/deploy-use/create-prestaged-media).

 ## Licensing conflicts with OEM Activation 3.0